mcguinlu/thesis/viva-prep/questions.md

-* How long-term are these contributions?
+* **How long-term are these contributions?**

-* What are the main achievements of your research?
+* **What are the main achievements of your research?**

-* What have you learned from the process of doing your PhD?
+* **What have you learned from the process of doing your PhD?**

     * See learning points in Appendix

-* What advice would you give to a research student entering this area?
+* **What advice would you give to a research student entering this area?**

-    * Make time for methods development, and find your community.
+    * Make time for methods development

+    * Find your community. - got in with ES Hackathon crowd, which enable a lot of the most impactful work.

 * **You propose future research.
 How would you start this?**